syeddanish41/wAlnut/README.md

 involved.
 This project has a long journey ahead so sustainability will take precedence over crunch.
 Currently I have no funding for paying you.

-Most importantly, this research is made possible by everyone at [Numenta](http://numenta.org/).
+This research was initially inspired by everyone at [Numenta](http://numenta.org/).
 Numenta has theorized and tested algorithms that model layers 2/3 & 4 of the human neocortex.
-They have generously released the pseudo code for their learning algorithms, and this repository is an extended implementation of their algorithms using object-oriented programming with a focus on <b>understandability</b> over speed and applications to <b>human vision.</b>
+They have generously released the pseudo code for their learning algorithms, and this repository is an extended implementation of their algorithms using object-oriented programming with a focus on
+<b>understandability</b> over speed and applications to <b>human vision</b>
+using hierarchy and sensory motor integration.
 Numenta's implementation of their algorithms can be found [here](https://github.com/numenta/nupic).
 For more information please:

 - Watch this [video playlist](http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f)
   to become familiar with the neuroscience behind this repository.